K1m5o/giggidy/README.md

             "Whoa!
 Someone call for a pilot?
 Giggity."
         ]
         self.flirty_lines = [
             "Are you a flight attendant?
-Because my heart is taking off!", "You must be tired—because you’ve been running through my mind all day.", "You ever been with a cartoon before?
+Because something is going up!", "You must be tired—because you’ve been running through my mind all day.", "You ever been with a cartoon before?
 Giggity."
         ]